DanielEduardoLopez/CrimePredictionMX/README.md

 <p align="center">
 	<img src="Images/Fig_CrimeProbabilitySocialClassMurder.png?raw=true" width=80% height=80%>
 </p>

+Likewise, contrary to the hypothesis of the present study, the probability predictions from the model suggested that the higher the social class, the higher the overall probability of suffering a kidnapping in Mexico.

 To finish this study, three low impact crimes were selected and tested with the model: **Theft** (index 7), **Vandalism** (index 2), and **Partial Vehicle Theft** (index 1); to compare the results with the high impact crimes above.